digital-autumn/code_for_employers/data_structs/readme.md

-## This are some datastructs that I created.
+## These are some data structs that I created.